marioroy/nvidia-driver-on-clear-linux/README.md

 First, run the pre-installer script and reboot the OS.
 The `update` argument is needed on prior Clear Linux installations to refresh the associated configuration files under `/etc/`.
 Run the pre-installer script subsequently, without an argument, to switch the boot target to text mode.

-*Note:  The pre-installer script installs the lts2021 kernel for better success during the NVIDIA installation.*

 ```bash
 $ bash ./pre-install-driver help
 Usage: pre-install-driver [ update ]